William-Laverty/William-Laverty/README.md

 # Hi there, I'm Will Laverty! 👋

-# Introduction
-# Briefly introduce yourself and mention your age, location, and skills.
 I'm a 15-year-old iOS developer from [your location], and I specialize in developing Swift applications.
 I'm also a freelance video ad creator on [Fiverr](https://www.fiverr.com/users/[your_fiverr_username]/dashboard).

 ## 🧐 About Me

 # Overview
-# Provide a summary of your current focus, learning goals, and interests.
 - 🔭 I’m currently working on [your current project] using Swift and Xcode
 - 🌱 I’m currently learning [a skill you're currently learning]
 - 👯 I’m looking to collaborate on [a type of project you'd like to collaborate on]